cesarParra/expression/README.md

 in real-time.
 You can also use it to learn about the different operators and functions available.

-To provide a context for the expression you can also specify a record Id (optional).
+To provide a context for the expression, you can also specify a record Id (optional).

 ## Usage